iwasz/oledgui/README.md

 * [x] Window does not display its contents properly.
 See cellPhone demo.
 * [x] radio-group when created without ID does not accept input.
 * [x] One button only input (using short and long press).
 It requires cycling through focusable elements.
-  * [ ] BUG : it works, but does not scroll the contents.
+  * [ ] BUG : it works, but does not scroll the contents (or not always - see the regression's main menu.
+Press UP when 1st is selected).
 * [ ] Auto repeat on long-press in the Key class.
 * [x] Progress bar.
+* [ ] Bug: can't instantiate combo with single option (soime static assert fails)

 # Benchmarks